 Before you get a neck brace, it is important to know what your options are.
 You must have knowledge of the types of neck collars available in the medical market.
 If you suffer from neck pain, you need something that will help properly support your neck.
 There are four different types that you can select from.

 - Semi-rigid collars for the neck are padded just like the rigid neck brace and are comfortable to wear.
-They have semi rigid thermoplastic on the outside and can limit mobility of the neck area but support your chin as well as head.
+This type of cervical neck collar semi rigid thermoplastic on the outside and can limit mobility of the neck area but support your chin as well as head.
 They are easy to use and also remove when not needed or when they should not be used.

 - A CTO neck support is used to prevent movement of the upper back and spine as well as the neck area.
 Cervical Thoracic Orthosis provides more support than a rigid neck collar.
-You must obtain a physicians advice before purchasing this type of brace because there are various styles to serve different purposes.
+You must obtain a physicians advice before purchasing this type of cervical color neck support brace because there are various styles to serve different purposes.

 - Halo neck support devices are used by those who have serious injuries to the neck such as a cervical fracture.
-Doctors who specialize in orthotics also recommend them to those who have undergone spinal surgery.
+Doctors who specialize in orthotics also recommend cervical collars to those who have undergone spinal surgery.
 The orthotist will put this on a patient and also remove it.
-The patient should never attempt to remove a halo neck brace on his or her own.
+The patient should never attempt to remove a halo neck brace on your own.
 It is not removed until the spine has healed completely.

 - Philadelphia neck collars are very stiff and are attached using the Velcro that it has on each side.
-This must be used around the clock and should stay on until you are instructed to do so.
-Orthotists recommend this type for those who have upper spine fractures or for cervical surgery patients.
+This type of cervical brace be used around the clock and should stay on until you are instructed to take it off.
+Orthotists recommend this type of cervical neck brace for those who have upper spine fractures or for cervical surgery patients.

 - SOMI neck braces are used to align the spine and the neck to fix damage done to the neck.
 This is a very rigid neck brace that stops a person’s head from moving.
 Movement such as twisting or bending your neck is prohibited.
 It helps the upper chest area heal and prevent movement that can cause injuries.